 Build A Bond

-Like any living creature, human or otherwise, parrots are more motivated to do things if there’s food involved.
+Like any living creature, parrots are more motivated to do things if there’s food involved.
 Only give it treats after it has spoken the word to encourage the behavior.

-If the method you’re using doesn’t work, try to change things up.
+If the method you’re using doesn’t work, change things up.
 Parrots have different personalities and respond to different things.
-Getting to know your parrot better will help.
+Getting to know your parrot better will be beneficial.

-Organize a play date with another parrot owner that has a talking parrot.
-Parrots can teach each other how to speak, so hearing another parrot talk might inspire yours.
-You could also take your parrot to the local breeder or pet store with talking parrots.
+Organize a play date with another owner that has a talking parrot.
+Parrots can teach each other how to speak, so hearing another parrot talk may inspire yours.

 Keep The Lessons Short